Everything is blooming most recklessly; if it were voices

 into the heart of the night.
 (Rainer Maria Rilke)

 Color is a prime ingredient of every single thing we see and a big part of our language…but it doesn’t get credit for how ‘primary’ it is.
 I’m a little bit obsessed with color.
-I have a lovely book titled On Color (Book by David Scott Kastan and Stephen Farthing) and just acquired a new one, as yet unread, The Secret Lives of Color (Kassia St. Clair).
+I have a lovely book titled On Color (David Scott Kastan and Stephen Farthing) and just acquired a new one, as yet unread, The Secret Lives of Color (Kassia St. Clair).
 The latter described thusly, “The unforgettable, unknown history of colors and the vivid stories behind them.”

 Sister-in-law Marsha is a gardener par excellence, especially of flowers she plants and waters and weeds and nurtures in plots and pots all around their Minnesota house.
 I think of it as growing colors.
 How about a series of photos of them enlarged and mounted for a wall here and there, I thought.
 Walls of primary colors.

 I don’t have the idea perfected yet but here are a few starting photos.
 The concept was to have pure color…the flower as color rather than as its whole being.
-I tried that and also threw in a two photos with bright against bright, bright against subdued.